-2. Overreliance on rules.
+2. Using too many rules

-Rules lose their effectiveness when teachers establish too many and use them without explaining their meaning.
-Students may forget a long a list of rules or expect others to govern their behavior.
+Rules lose their effectiveness when teachers make too many of them or use them without explaining them.
+Students will be prone to forget a long list of rules.
+And they will become discouraged when they don't know how to obey a rule.